 10 videos to convince you that Air Up There is the greatest dunker ever

-Over the past 8 years, I’ve witnessed over 40, maybe 50, dunk contests that featured many of the greatest contest dunkers in the world and the one (there’s actually 2) performance that stands out to me the most was in Dallas, TX in 2009.
+Over the past 8 years, I’ve witnessed over 40 (maybe 50) dunk contests that featured many of the greatest contest dunkers in the world.
+And the one performance that stands out to me the most was in Dallas, TX in 2009.
 The setting was a Sprite Showdown dunk contest that was taking place in the middle of the afternoon with the temperature around 115 degrees.
 TJ takes it “easy” during warm-ups and throws down 3 or 4 of the most ridiculous 360 dunks I’ve ever seen.
-Then he takes a rest while the other 8 contestants started to look at each other, wondering who they would be battling for the runner-up prize.
+Then he takes a rest while the other 8 “contestants” started to look at each other, wondering who they would be battling for the runner-up prize.

 The contest starts.
 TJ then put on a dunk clinic so impressive, hundreds of people were willing to stand in the blazing hot sun to witness.
 It was so hot, the contest had to be put on hold because the other finalist, Sir Isaac, fainted on the court.
 Isaac eventually regained consciousness, just in time to witness a few dunks that I thought were as possible as TJ’s 720 dunk from a few years earlier.